MLegkovskis/GCP-Serverless-Pipeline/README.md

 This error indicates that the default service account `github-actions-deploy@next-gate-tech-project.iam.gserviceaccount.com` does not exist, despite it being present, of course and being able to do a clean terraform apply every time.
 This issue only arises when the zip file name is updated, suggesting that Terraform's incremental update process somehow mismanages the service account configuration?

 However, when I use the destroy and recreate approach, Terraform performs a more thorough reconfiguration, which seems to avoid this issue.
 This discrepancy could imply a problem in my setup or a limitation in how Terraform handles partial updates to Google Cloud Functions, specifically related to service account handling during in-place updates.
-By forcing a full destroy and recreate, I bypass this problem, ensuring that the correct service account configuration is applied consistently but I do fully recognize potential drawbacks of this approach.
+By forcing a full destroy and recreate, I bypass this problem, ensuring that the correct service account configuration is applied consistently but I do fully recognize the drawbacks of this approach.

 ### Service Account Permissions